• Sign up for free email newsletter

 A three-story high-end condo development at 592 Washington St. next to The Belclare condo complex could have qualified for MBTA Communities zoning relief but the developer chose to go a different route—via the Project of Significant Impact process—to a gain greater project density of 19 units.

 Whether the Laurel Avenue project (shown as “The Laurel” in one rendering submitted to the town by the applicant) produces true “missing middle housing” envisioned by MBTA Community architects remains to be seen, once prices are revealed.
-But some housing advocates argue that pretty much any increase in supply will help with efforts to address the area housing shortage.
+But some housing advocates argue that pretty much any increase in supply will help with efforts to address the area housing shortage, with the possibility of projects like this freeing up single-family homes for young families.

 Rendering of The Laurel by Christopher Russ Architects

 The 16 Laurel Ave. proposal is slated to go before the Wellesley Zoning Board of Appeals for a public hearing for site plan approval starting on April 16.
-The approvals process may naturally be less visible to the public than other recent multi-family housing proposals in that the project will go through a permitting process that involves fewer town bodies.
+The approvals process may naturally be less visible to the public than other recent multi-family housing proposals in that the project will go through a less involved permitting process.

 Wellesley Executive Director Meghan Jop says, “They have been evaluating this site for some time to convert to residential units.
 It is a good location and I think the developers have a thoughtful design.
 There will be a number of considerations to review during site plan.”

-According to a real estate listing, the structure at 16 Laurel Ave. was constructed in 1919 by Roger Babson, founder of Babson College, and renovated in 2001.
+According to a real estate listing, the structure at 16 Laurel Ave. was constructed in the early 1900s by Roger Babson, founder of Babson College, and renovated in 2001.
+Birnbaum says the original building’s exterior will remain, with some upgrades to meet sustainability requirements, etc.

 Some are tracking MBTA Communities projects, so 16 Laurel Ave. may soon get added to the map.